|Riding Style||All Mountain|

 Jibbing: Kind of long for a jib board but to us the flex wasn’t going to be too unforgiving.

-Pipe: It’s not got the drive wall to wall that some boards have, it’s not the strongest when it comes to edge hold and it’s a little on the longer side of all moutnain.
-We were on the 157 but should of been on the 160 or 163 for our weight, height, shoe size ect.
+Pipe: It’s not got the drive wall to wall that some boards have, it’s not the strongest when it comes to edge hold and it’s a little on the longer side of all mountain.
+We were on the 157 but should have been on the 160 or 163 for our weight, height, shoe size, etc.

 All in all the little refinements over the years since we first tried this board have improved the ride but the general feel is still there.